eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 To be clear, we would prefer to receive more than $10,000 if possible to fund the development of this application.

+Our goal is to ensure that we develop something that is suitable for each of the open EOSIO public blockchains.
+That involves collaboration with the EOS, Telos and WAX, Working with the Wallet+ SDK team (greymass) and of course with the EOS network foundation and the EOSIO coalition.

 ### Ecosystem Fit

-- **Where and how does your project fit into the ecosystem**
+#### **Where and how does your project fit into the ecosystem**

 We are developing an identity solution that can be used on public and private EOSIO blockchains.
 Users of each EOSIO chain will then be able to sign transactions on dApps securely from their mobile wallets.
 We aim to offer this as a SaaS and/or DIY with support package to industry as well as host and run a identity app for EOS, Telos and WAX.

 As previously mentioned, we see ourselves collaborating closely with the Wallet+ team to deliver an extended set of SDKs and services for wallets.
 We hope to provide a mobile testing ground for their software and likely assist in development ( probably through issue creation and PRs to fix bugs).

 We are excited to be 1st to truly bring a generic self-sovereign identity (SSI) solution to EOSIO.
 Other solutions like [OmniOne](https://omnione.net/en/main) and [Infra Blockchain](https://infrablockchain.com/en/posts/vaccine-passport-bclabs-notice) Do not maintain full EOSIO compatibility.
 Our solution develops the required libraries as well as a reference identity application which can be used by others.
 This is of tremendous value to the EOSIO ecosystem as it brings a highly adopted set of technologies and community with it that can then be available to EOSIO dApps including:
 - credential sharing - Allow users to share their identity data privately with other users.
 This is a privacy-preserving alternative approach to the Wallet+ "profiles"
 - interoperability - All credential data standards across all did methods (Bitcoin, Ethereum, Polkadot, EOSIO, etc) are interoperable meaning that they can be validated even from another chain.
 This brings a level of interoperability between chains (between EOSIO chains and externally).
 With transnational companies like Microsoft and IBM and national government adoption of SSI this means EOSIO chains will be ready to use identities created by such institutions (even if not done using EOSIO).
 - sovereign data - The SSI architecture allows full control over data without any third party storing your data.
 - privacy and compliance - Ensuring identity data does not live on the block chain or any server significantly improves privacy andd ensurres that data compliance is built in.
 - scalability - Moving identity off the blotting and into web or mobile clients improve scalability of the block chain
 - communication - SSI tools like DIDComm allow a cross chain communication system to exist without having to trust third parties.
 This could be there in easy IBC solution for inter-dApp communication

-If you are unfamiliar with SSI we would be happy to Point you to some articles or give a brief introduction to SSI.
+If you are unfamiliar with SSI we would suggest [you start here](https://github.com/animo/awesome-self-sovereign-identity), or we can give a brief introduction to SSI.

-- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**
+#### **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**

 The Tonomy ID product will be targeted for EOSIO blockchains.
 As a revenue stream, we see ourselves mainly reaching out to industries or current industry EOSIO chains as a solution for them.